SivaBojja/SivaBojja/README.md

 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Machine Learning, Deep Learning, Digital Image Processing,and  Computer vision.
 - 💞️ I’m looking to collaborate on applications of data science in sustainable energy sector
-- 📫 How to reach me on prasannakumarbojja11@gmail.com
+- 📫 Reach me on prasannakumarbojja11@gmail.com

 <!---
 SivaBojja/SivaBojja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.